mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/kerberos/index.md

     hdfs dfs -ls -R /{{ model.packageName }}/mnist_kerberos
     ```

-4. Train the model and checkpoint it to the target directory in HDFS.
-You'll need to specify two additional options to distribute Kerberos ticket cache file to executors: `--files <Kerberos ticket cache file>` and `--conf spark.executorEnv.KRB5CCNAME="/mnt/mesos/sandbox/krb5cc_99"`.
-Kerberos ticket cache file will be used by executors for authentication with Kerberized HDFS:
+1. Train the model and checkpoint it to the target directory in HDFS.
+You will need to specify two additional options to distribute Kerberos ticket cache file to executors: `--files <Kerberos ticket cache file>` and `--conf spark.executorEnv.KRB5CCNAME="/mnt/mesos/sandbox/krb5cc_99"`.
+The Kerberos ticket cache file will be used by executors for authentication with Kerberized HDFS:

     ```bash
     spark-submit \